 Best For Professional Use

-The number of differences between Push 1 and Push 2 mainly amount to differences of appearance.
+The number of differences between Push 1 and Push 2 mainly amounts to differences in appearance.
 However, this should not be taken as a shallow, superficial set of differences.

 In fact, many of these changes are designed to either present more information in a readily digestible manner or allow using that information for increased workflow.
 For instance, the display of the Push 2 is impressive, to say the least.